-Fetal Alcohol Spectrum Disorders (FASD)The Australian Government is committed to reducing the health risks from drinking alcohol and has made significant investment over several years in improving our understanding of Fetal Alcohol Spectrum Disorders (FASD) in Australia.
+Fetal Alcohol Spectrum Disorders (FASD)The Australian Government is committed to reducing harms caused by alcohol, including those as a result of drinking during pregnancy.
+The Department of Health has made significant investment over several years in improving our understanding of Fetal Alcohol Spectrum Disorders (FASD) in Australia.

 National Binge Drinking StrategyThe Australian Government's National Binge Drinking Strategy (NBDS) aims to address Australia's harmful binge drinking culture, especially among young people.
 The strategy focuses on raising awareness of the short and long-term impacts of 'risky' drinking among young people, and over time, contributing to the development of a more responsible drinking culture within Australian society.

 In 2008 the Australian Goverment announced the $103.5 million National Binge Drinking Strategy with an initial commitment of $53.5 million over four years (2008-09 to 2011-12) for the Department of Health and Ageing to develop local solutions by strengthening partnerships between local governments, sporting organisations, police and the non-government sector to affect the environments that shape the unhealthy culture of binge drinking among young people.

 The Department was responsible for the overall roll out of the first two phases of the NBDS funding.
 The Department's responsibility for the majority of the 2008 NBDS concluded in 2012.
 This funding comprised a number of projects funded over 2008-09 to 2011-12 including:

 - Rounds 1 and 2 of the Community level initiatives to confront the culture of binge drinking, particularly in sporting organisations.
 For a list of successful applicants, see Community Level Initiative on the alcohol website.

 - An early intervention program to act earlier to assist young people and ensure that they assume personal responsibilty for their binge drinking(which has been continued to June 2013.)